hailo-ai/hailo_model_zoo/docs/OPTIMIZATION.rst

 .. figure:: images/quant_flow.svg

+**NOTE:**\  Hailo Model Zoo provides the following functionality for Model Zoo models only.
+If you wish to use your custom model, use the Dataflow Compiler directly.

 #.
    First step includes full precision validation.
 This step is important to make sure parsing was successful and we built the pre/post processing and evaluation of the model correctly.
 In the Hailo Model Zoo, we can execute the following which will infer a specific model in full precision to verify that the accuracy is correct (this will be our baseline for measuring degradation):